kirpalsingh17/javaScript-important-concepts-understanding/README-JS5.md

 ```
 In the above example, we're calling the sayHello function with call and apply, and passing in different objects as the first argument.
 This sets the value of this to the respective objects, allowing us to log the correct names.

+---

 #### What is the difference between call, apply, and bind in JavaScript?
 In JavaScript, call, apply, and bind are methods that can be used to set the value of this inside a function.
 Here's a brief overview of each method:

-call: The call method is used to invoke a function and explicitly set the value of this.
+**call:** The call method is used to invoke a function and explicitly set the value of this.
 It takes the object that this should refer to as its first argument, followed by any arguments that the function should be called with.
 For example:
 ```javascript
 function sayHello() {
   console.log("Hello, my name is " + this.name);